atomist-skills/docker-build-skill/README.md

 <!---atomist-skill-description:start--->

-Automatically build and push Docker images
+Build Docker images and push them to a Docker registry

 <!---atomist-skill-description:end--->